AtharvaParadkar/Hackthon/README.md

-\## 📱 Raag Aap — Mobile App
+\## 📱 BFSI Aap — Mobile App

-\*\*Raag Aap\*\* is the mobile application built with React Native.
-It is the primary app through which users interact with the Raag platform on their smartphones.
+\*\*BFSI Aap\*\* is the mobile application built with Flutter.
+It is the primary app through which users interact with the BFSI platform on their smartphones.